ShioriLabs/preflightx/README.md

 ## Description

-`preflightx` is a project template that makes starting a new project a bit easier. `preflightx` includes TypeScript, ESLint with StandardJS, and React with Next.js to make sure a project development is fun and easy
+`preflightx` is a project template that makes starting a new project a bit easier. `preflightx` includes TypeScript, ESLint with StandardJS, styled-components, and React with Next.js to make sure a project development is fun and easy

 ## Getting Started